 The City may provide computer networks, internet access, email, telephones, cell phones, digital cameras, voicemail, and fax communication systems for use by City employees in the performance of their job duties.
-These communication devices are referred to collectively in this policy as "electronic communication systems" or "systems".
-These electronic communication systems are designed to support and enhance the communication, research and information capabilities of City employees and to encourage work-related communication and sharing of information resources within the City.
+These communication devices are referred to collectively in this policy as "electronic communication systems" or "systems."
+These electronic communication systems are designed to support and enhance the communication, research, and information capabilities of City employees and to encourage work-related communication and sharing of information resources within the City.
 This policy governs user behavior pertaining to access and usage of the City's electronic communications systems.
-This policy applies to all City employees, contractors, volunteers and other affiliates who use the City's electronic communication systems access must be used in a professional, responsible, efficient, ethical and legal manner.
+This policy applies to all City employees, contractors, volunteers, and other affiliates who use the City's electronic communication systems.
+The City's access to electronic communication systems must be used in a professional, responsible, efficient, ethical, and legal manner.
 Users must understand that use of any City-provided, publicly accessible computer network such as the internet or email is a privilege.